dlakk/dlakk/README.md

-- 👋 Hi, I’m @dlakk
+- 👋 Hi, I’m Alvyn
-- 👀 I’m interested in software development
-- 🌱 I’m currently learning backend dev
-- 💞️ I’m looking to collaborate on projects
+- 👀 Just doing this and that, you know!

 <!---